MikeRogers0/TrackChanges-Marketing/Readme.md

 ## Setup a new environment

 Copy and paste the below command and you should be good to go!
-Also consider http://pow.cx/
+Also consider [Puma-dev](https://gist.github.com/MikeRogers0/29ad917e3e34bb8af403f161e78af233).

 ### Services and Libraries

     brew install tidy-html5 phantomjs &&
+    brew install memcached &&
     brew install imagemagick &&
     gem install foreman &&
     gem install middleman &&